Appreciative inquiry: Basis and principles

 Some researchers believe that excessive focus on dysfunctions can actually cause them to become worse or fail to become better.
 By contrast, AI argues, when all members of an organization are motivated to understand and value the most favorable features of its culture, it can make rapid improvements.

 Strength-based methods are used in the creation of organizational development strategy and implementation of organizational effectiveness tactics.
 The appreciative mode of inquiry often relies on interviews to qualitatively understand the organization's potential strengths by looking at an organization's experience and its potential; the objective is to elucidate the assets and personal motivations that are its strengths.

 Bushe has argued that mainstream proponents of AI focus too much attention on "the positive" and not enough on the transformation that AI can bring about through generating new ideas and the will to act on them.
 In a 2010 comparative study in a school district he found that even in cases where no change occurred participants were highly positive during the AI process.
 What distinguished those sites that experienced transformational changes was the creation of new ideas that gave people new ways to address old problems.
 He argues that for transformational change to occur, AI must address problems that concern people enough to want to change.
 However, AI addresses them not through problem-solving, but through generative images.
 Some of this is covered in a 90-minute discussion about AI, positivity and generativity by Bushe and Dr. Ron Fry of Case Western, at the 2012 World Appreciative Inquiry Conference.

 Distinguishing features

-The following table comes from the Cooperrider and Whitney (2001) article and is used to describe some of the distinctions between AI and approaches to organizational development not based on what they call positive potential:
+The following table comes from Cooperrider and Srivastva's (1987) original article and is used to describe some of the distinctions between AI and traditional approaches to organizational development:

-Appreciative inquiry attempts to use ways of asking questions and envisioning the future in order to foster positive relationships and build on the present potential of a given person, organization or situation.
-The most common model utilizes a cycle of four processes, which focus on what it calls:
+Appreciative inquiry attempts to use ways of asking questions and envisioning the future in order to foster positive relationships and build on the present potential of a given person, organization, or situation.
+The most common model, called the 4D model describes a sequence of four processes.
+Many have pointed out, however, that there is an initial process of DEFINE, identifying what sponsors of the inquiry want more of - what they are trying to improve or bring into existence.
+From that point, Appreciative Inquiry emphasizes bringing as many stakeholders, particularly those who will need to change for any change to happen, into 2-4 day meetings that follow this sequence:

-DISCOVER: The identification of organizational processes that work well.

-DREAM: The envisioning of processes that would work well in the future.

-DESIGN: Planning and prioritizing processes that would work well.

-DESTINY (or DEPLOY): The implementation (execution) of the proposed design.

-The aim is to build – or rebuild – organizations around what works, rather than trying to fix what doesn't.
-AI practitioners try to convey this approach as the opposite of problem solving.